roneesh/crypto_with_friends/with_friends.md

 After that, you'll just need to be comfortable using your command line, and doing some Javascript via the Node command on it.
 If you need a command line introduction, I have one I recorded myself at: https://www.youtube.com/watch?v=KP0b0iaZiWk

+As far as Javascript knowlege goes you should feel comfortable invoking functions, passing arguments to functions and using the 'new' operator in Javascript.
+You should also feel ok with some concepts of working with arrays.

 ## 5. Disclaimer, This Is Not Secure! ##

 I have to point out here, that what you'll learn in these exercises is not meant for securing messages in real life!
 Everything you make here can be broken by trivially by most anyone!
 Use these to learn ony!
 I make no promise of any security with these exercises.
 I do make a promise of fun.